 The CCA is not only a museum that presents exhibits related to architecture, but also a major study centre for the discipline.
 It also has a bookstore that will tempt anyone with an interest in the design arts, and there are lectures, movie screenings and other events.
 Adult admission is $10 and Thursday evenings are free.

-The current exhibit is Casablanca Chandigarh, closing April 20, 2014.
+The current exhibit is The Mound of Vendôme, closing September 14, 2014.

 Next: History museums